wernerkarlheisenberg/plex-vrt_nu_live/README.md

 archive, which is not accessible via this plugin.
 If there is interest to access this archive via a Plex Plugin and want to collaborate, please let me know.

+# Known Issues
+* People using Windows 8(.1), please have a look at [Issue 3](https://github.com/wernerkarlheisenberg/plex-stieve/issues/3).
+It turns out that the included python libraries in Plex Media Server differ between platforms.

 # Issues
 When have problems, please file an issue.
 To speed up the troubleshooting process, please add a copy of the plugin (com.plexapp.plugins.vrt_nu.log), system (com.plexapp.system.log) and server log (Plex Media Server.log).